NOI Calculation Examples: Three Commercial Real Estate Scenarios

 Corrected Buyer NOI: $1,468,640

-This is what what-is-cre-finops means in practice — the CRE FinOps discipline applied to CAM reconciliation turns due diligence findings into negotiating leverage.
+This is what what-is-cre-finops means in practice.
+The CRE FinOps discipline applied to CAM reconciliation turns due diligence findings into negotiating power.

 How to Use These Examples